ronellsicat/DxR/SETUP.md

 ### VR Debugging (Immersive Headsets or IHMD)
 1. Make sure your Target Device (under File -> Build Settings) is set to "Any Device".
 2. Connect your IHMD to your computer.
 Open your Mixed Reality Portal.
-3. Add a DxRView object into your scene using the steps below (Creating a DxR Visualization).
+3. Add a DxRSceneObject into your scene using the steps below (Creating a DxR Visualization).
 4. Press play - your Unity editor should run your application but should also show up on your IHMD in VR.

 ### MR Debugging (Hololens)